-How to Lose a Student in 7 Texts: Top Mistakes Colleges Make
+How to Win a Student in 7 Texts: Quick Ways to Engage Learners

 Email has an average open rate of just 20 percent.
 Text messages clock an astounding 98 percent.

-But reading a message isn’t the same thing as finding value in it—especially among today’s text-savvy college students, who are likely to leave poorly constructed messages on read.
-Worse yet, a bad text message might cause your students to opt out of texts all together and harm the engaging relationships you’re trying to build.
+But reading a message isn’t the same thing as finding value in it—especially among today’s text-savvy higher education students, who are likely to leave poorly constructed messages on read.
+Worse yet, a bad text message might cause your students to opt out of texts altogether and harm the engaging relationships you’re trying to build.

 Introducing yourself showcases transparency.
 You’re not hiding what office or department is behind the message.
 Better yet, if you share your name (rather than just your job title), you’ll add some personality.
 Students may even be able to find you listed on your college or university’s website, which lends credibility.